henryholtgeerts/nht-archive/README.md

 * Clean, neatly organised code, with PHP annotations

 ### The Core Plugin (nht-plugin)
-* Currently only scaffolded
+* Currently just boilerplate
 * Plugin functionality needs to be refactored out of nht-theme directory

 ### The Player Plugin (nht-player)
+* !!
+Causes namespace issues with styles from theme !!
-* Currently only scaffolded
+* Currently just boilerplate
 * Plugin functionality needs to be refactored out of nht-theme directory

 ### Future plans